Comments - Users and mentions

 // Return a list of groups return groups; }}>

-The name and avatar are handled by the default components, but you can also also return custom metadata here.
+The name and avatar are handled by the default components, but you can also return custom metadata here.
 For example, each group may have a color property.
 You can retrieve these properties in your app with useGroupInfo.

 function Component() { const { group } = useGroupInfo("engineering");